Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Convergence of Mean-Based Algorithms

 \begin{definition}[Mean-based Algorithm] Let $\alpha_t(a)$ be the average reward of action $a \in \Acal$ in the first $t-1$ rounds: $\alpha_t(a) = \frac{1}{t-1} \cdot \sum_{s=1}^{t-1} u_s(a)$.
 An algorithm is $\gamma_t$-mean-based if, for any $a \in \Acal$, whenever there exists $a' \in \Acal$ such that $\alpha_t(a^\prime)-\alpha_t(a) > \gamma_t$, the probability that the algorithm picks $a$ at round $t$ is at most $\gamma_t$.
 An algorithm is \emph{mean-based} if it is $\gamma_t$-mean-based for some decreasing sequence $(\gamma_t)_{t=1}^\infty$ such that $\gamma_t \rightarrow 0$ as $t \rightarrow \infty$. \end{definition}

-There are many no-regret algorithms, such as Exp3, Multiplicative Weights, and the Follow-the-Perturbed-Leader algorithm, which are also mean-based.
-We know from \citet{kolumbus_auctions_2022} that if a mean-based algorithm converges to a CCE, then the CCE is co-undominated, which avoids outcomes with dominated strategies as illustrated in Figure \ref{fig:cce_standard}. \citet{deng2022nash} and \citet{feng_convergence_2021} analyzed the convergence of mean-based algorithms in first-price and second-price auctions, and they found convergence in the complete-information games.
-We focus on Bertrand pricing competitions, which are different due to the various demand models.
-In what follows, we provide proof that mean-based algorithms converge to strategy profiles in the correlated rationalizable set.
+Many no-regret algorithms, such as Exp3, MWU, and FTPL, are also mean-based.
+We know from \citet{kolumbus_auctions_2022} that, if a mean-based algorithm converges to a CCE, then the CCE is co-undominated, which avoids outcomes with dominated strategies as illustrated in Figure \ref{fig:cce_standard}. \citet{deng2022nash} and \citet{feng_convergence_2021} analyzed the convergence of mean-based algorithms in first-price and second-price auctions, and they found convergence in the complete-information games.
+We focus on Bertrand competitions, which differ due to the various demand models.

-We analyze convergence in a time-average and in a last-iterate sense \citep{anagnostides2024convergence}.
-While the former measures the fraction of times that all players have chosen actions according to a reference profile or reference set of actions, the latter makes a statement about the current strategy of the players, i.e., their current distribution over action selections.
+Below, we provide proof that mean-based algorithms converge to strategy profiles in the correlated rationalizable set.
+We analyze time-average and last-iterate convergence \citep{anagnostides2024convergence}.
+While the former measures the fraction of times that all players have chosen actions from a reference set, the latter makes a statement about the current strategy of the players.